Interest Rate Cap

 What Is an Interest Rate Cap?

 An interest rate cap is a derivative instrument that sets a maximum interest rate on a floating-rate financial instrument, such as a bond or loan.
-If the underlying reference rate (for example SOFR or EURIBOR) rises above the agreed cap strike, the cap pays the difference, calculated on the notional amount.
+If the underlying floating rate (for example SOFR, EURIBOR or even credit card interest rates) rises above the agreed strike, the cap pays the difference, calculated on the notional amount.

-Interest rate caps are commonly used by borrowers, issuers, and treasury teams to protect against rising interest rates and to limit exposure to increasing financing costs.
+Caps are commonly used by borrowers, issuers, and treasury teams to protect against rising interest rates and to limit exposure to increasing financing costs and high interest in general.
+Floor instead protect against lower interest.

-An interest rate cap consists of a series of option-like components known as caplets, each linked to a specific interest period.
+An cap consists of a series of option-like components within a cap agreement known as caplets, each linked to a specific interest period.

 • The reference rate is observed on each reset or payment date

-• If the reference rate is below the cap strike, no payment occurs
+• If the reference rate is below the strike, no payment occurs

 Payoff (simplified):